 Career support for students

-Taking the step from student to professional might feel like miles away - maybe you have just started your university studies.
-But that day will come quicker than you know.
+Taking the step from student to professional might feel like miles away.
+Maybe you have just started your university studies, but that day will come quicker than you know.
 Take the opportunity to take advantage of all career support that is available to you while you are still a student at Karolinska Institutet.

 Career tools